static-frame/static-frame/doc/source/new.rst

 Silenced ``NaturalNameWarning`` via ``tables`` in ``StoreHDF5``.

+``StoreSQLite`` will now re-write, rather than update, a file path where an SQLite DB already exists.

 Improved handling for iterating zero-sized ``Frame``.

 ``Frame.shift()`` ``file_value`` parameter is now key-word argument only.